divyasatpute/ai-assisted-DevOps/Day-01/README.md

 💡 **Bonus:** Can you enhance the script by integrating AI-based anomaly detection?
 Let’s get creative!

+**Promt** : Hands-on: Create a GitHub repository that contains a bash script. when executed the bash script confirms the health of a virtual machine by looking at the parameters such as cpu, disk space, memory e.t.c.,.
+Please note that the bash script should also support a command line argument named "explain", when passed, "explain" provides the detailed summary of the health status.

 🚀 Let’s automate DevOps the smart way!
 Drop a **🔥** if you’re ready!

 #AIforDevOps #Automation #MachineLearning #DevOps #BashScripting #Teacode1122